artem-kuskov/ConsoleMatrixProcessing/README.md

 Serialize and Deserialize operations implemented in Application layer as extensions methods for data models.

 ## Conveyor
-Startup class uses Application/Conveyor class to orginize and orchestrate DataFlow conveyor, where different data transformations are linked together via data buffers.
+Startup class uses Application/Conveyor class to organize and orchestrate DataFlow conveyor, where different data transformations are linked together via data buffers.

 Data transformers work in parallel.

-Buffers size and parallelism are confugurable.
+Buffers size and parallelism are configurable.

 ## Test
-Project ConsoleMatrixProcessing.Tests has several unit tests for example.
+Project ConsoleMatrixProcessing.Tests have several unit tests for example.

-Also there is instructions and test files in ConsoleMatrixProcessing.Tests/Manual.Tests for manual testing.
+Also, there are instructions and test files in ConsoleMatrixProcessing.Tests/Manual.Tests for manual testing.